 So, setting off after our safety talk, we slogged through tall grasses, vine covered trees, a number of cobwebs and lots of mud for most of the morning.
 We were actively seeking rhinos, but so far had only seen hoof prints.
 We did come across some tiger poop, which I meticulously photographed from many different angles.

 We finally found a rhino.
-We were at quite a distance, at the edge of a line of trees, and the rhino was out in some tall grass about 200 meters from us.
-The guide put his hand up signaling us to stop and he froze staring at the rhino.
-I was snapping photos, but he was too far, so I was just getting tiny rhino-dots.
-Our guide then started moving towards the rhino and beckoned us to follow him, but quietly.
-Aude and I looked at each other wondering if this was a good idea.
-We shrugged and started to creep after the guide on tiptoe, the sub-guide behind us.
-As we got closer, the rhino flung his head up to look in our direction.
+He was out in some tall grass about 200 meters from us.
+The guide put his hand up signaling us to stop.
+I was snapping photos, but the rhino was too far, so I was just getting tiny rhino-dots.
+Our guide then started tip-toeing towards the rhino and beckoned us to follow him.
+Aude and I looked at each other wondering if this was a good idea, but we shrugged and started to creep after the guide.
+As we got close, the rhino flung his head up to look in our direction.
 The guide crouched down, so we did as well.
-The rhino looked away, and we moved a bit closer, still half-crouched.
+The rhino looked away, and we crept a bit closer, still half-crouched.
 He looked at us again.
 We froze.
 He looked away, we moved, he looked back, we froze.
-We were right up on him then.
 He looked off to the right as if thinking about leaving.

 "Ok, now run."